 Apprenticeships are work-based training programmes which involve on-the-job training to develop relevant skills and a recognised qualification whilst earning.
-The University of Lincoln offers apprenticeships in Food Manufacturing at the National Centre for Food Manufacturing, Management in the Lincoln International Business School, and in various subjects at the University Academy.
+The University of Lincoln offers apprenticeships in Food Manufacturing at the National Centre for Food Manufacturing and Management at the Lincoln International Business School.

 Our higher and degree apprenticeships offer the opportunity to combine working with studying for a work-based academic or vocational high-level qualification.
 Degree apprenticeships are a new type of programme being developed in partnership by employers, universities and professional bodies.
 They offer students the opportunity to achieve a full Bachelor's degree as part of their apprenticeship.